Dynamic Conditional SKEPTIC

 Multivariate GARCH models analyze the dependence structure of a vector of asset returns through the dynamic estimation of its covariance matrix.
 When the number of assets is large, these models face computational issues in the estimation procedure that returns poor performance due to the curse of dimensionality.
 To this end, the recent works of \citet{engle2019large} and \citet{de2022large} robustify the Dynamic Conditional Correlation (DCC) (\citealp{engle2002dynamic}), one of the most commonly used in the class of multivariate GARCH models, for estimating time-varying correlations in financial assets, including a nonlinear shrinkage (\citealp{ledoit2015spectrum}) that improves the estimation of the unconditional correlation matrix and relying on the composite likelihood method (\citealp{pakel2021fitting}) that provides computationally feasible estimation of the DCC model in large-dimensional settings.

-However, a limitation of the DCC model remains the assumption that asset returns follow a normal distribution.
-This assumption does not adequately capture the empirical stylized facts \citep{cont2001empirical} which are commonly observed in asset return distributions \citep{bai2003kurtosis}, particularly the skewness and leptokurtosis.
-To formalize the concept, let $\boldsymbol{X}_t=(X_{1,t}, \hdots, X_{p,t})^\prime$ represent the $p$-dimensional random vector of asset returns, the main assumption is that $\boldsymbol{X}_t \sim \operatorname{N}(0, H_t)$, where $H_t$ is the covariance matrix.
+Standard implementations of the DCC model commonly rely on a Gaussian conditional quasi-likelihood, but the returns are not exactly normally distributed and this assumption does not adequately capture the empirical stylized facts \citep{cont2001empirical} which are commonly observed in asset return distributions \citep{bai2003kurtosis}, particularly the skewness and leptokurtosis.
+To formalize the concept, let $\boldsymbol{X}_t=(X_{1,t}, \hdots, X_{p,t})^\prime$ represent the $p$-dimensional random vector of asset returns, the main assumption is that $\boldsymbol{X}_t \mid \mathcal{F}_{t-1}\sim \operatorname{N}(0, H_t)$, where $H_t$ is the covariance matrix, and $\mathcal{F}_{t-1}$ is the information up to $t-1$.
 The difference between the normal distribution and the empirical distribution of $\boldsymbol{X}_t$ can lead to misleading estimation, resulting in a wrong model fit.

 To strengthen the credibility of our thesis, we collect data on the stock returns that compose the S\&P 500 index, from 02/01/2013 to 23/01/2025, comprising a total of 429 companies.
 We perform the Kolmogorov-Smirnov test to compare the empirical distribution of returns against both the normal and Student’s \( t \) distributions.
 For the Student’s \( t \) distribution, we estimate the degrees of freedom by fitting a GARCH(1,1) model to the returns, assuming Student’s \( t \)-distributed innovations.